doniyor2109/redux-lightweight/README.md

 ## Motivation

-Redux is great library which solves data managment for React.
+Redux is great library which solves data managment.
 However it introduces some boilerplate.
-In order to add one business logic, developer must to create 3 different things (action type, action, reducer).
-However these codes do one thing together.
+In order to add one business logic, developer must create 3 different things (action type, action, reducer) and they do one thing together.
 That is why I have decide to create utility that allows declare them in one place.
 One business logic should be declared in one place like this:

 ```js